cl-roberts/pws-herring-basa/README.md

 1. Calculates effective sample sizes (ESS) for each data source being provided to the model.
 2. Generates initial values for MCMC sampler to begin at
 3. Runs the stock assessment program using the NUTS sampling algorithm
-4. Checks whether there were divergences between the sampling chains and whether all of the parameters were appropoiately estimated.
+4. Checks whether there were divergences between the sampling chains and whether all of the parameters were appropriately estimated.

 `run_basa.R` can be run directly from the command line or can be run line-by-line in RStudio or another IDE.

-Once the model has run succesfully, four R scripts are provided to visualize the results:
+Once the model has run successfully, three R scripts are provided to visualize the results:
-* `plotting/results_age_comp_predictions.R` generates a multi-panel bar plot displaying model estimated age compositions of the population for each year since 1980
+* `plotting/plot_age_compositions.R` generates a multi-panel bar plot displaying model estimated age compositions of the population for each year since 1980.
-* `plotting/results_model_survey_fits.R` generates a multi-panel plot displaying estaimte model fits to each of the five primary data sources.
+* `plotting/plot_survey_fits.R` generates a multi-panel plot displaying estimated model fits to each of the five primary data sources.
-* `plotting/results_recruitment_ssb.R` generates a two-panel plot displaying estimated recruitment to the fishery and estimated spawning biomass in each year since 1980.
-* `plotting/results_output_for_management.R` generate a four panel plot summarising the model outputs for management use.
+* `plotting/plot_management_outputs.R` generates a four panel plot summarizing the model outputs for management use.
 The four plots include: annual recruitment, annual spawning biomass, annual fishing exploitation rate, and the posterior distribution of spawning biomass in the final year of the assessment.

+## Repository Structure
+* `data_outputs`: tables of clean model outputs in `.csv` format for general use.
+* `deprecated`: stores antiquated code not currently in use.
+* `figures`: all relevant plots generated to visualize model outputs.
+* `historical_outputs`: archived outputs of historical model runs.
+* `model`: model ADMB code, input data, and temporary files and directories generated during model runs.
+* `meta`: metadata and general information about BASA.
+* `plotting`: R scripts for synthesizing model outputs into `figures` and `data_outputs`.
+* `pwsHerringBasa`: a self-contained R package containing R code and documentation for running the model, reading in data, plotting outputs, calculating effective sample sizes, etc.
+* `references`: papers which directly use BASA.

 ## Citations